 Be sure to move, and not copy, your workspace to prevent others from using your work without your consent.
-Whenever you start with the lab again, you can just copy back your workspace to C:\.
-You may also place your workspace on your private network drive H:\ and let CCS work from there, but this might slow down the compilation process.
+Whenever you start with the lab again, you can just copy back your workspace to $C:\$ .
+You may also place your workspace on your private network drive $H:\$ and let CCS work from there, but this might slow down the compilation process.

 It is recommended to play a little bit with the demo program in the debug perspective.
 Try to add breakpoints and variables watches.
 If you think everything is working fine, call your instructor.
+If everything works as expected, your instructor will sign off assignment 1.